m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

 #.
 Filling missing parameters - some of the parameters required by the agent can be filled with known values or
    calculated based on a set of basic observations.
-For example, a ``sample`` method of the ``wifi.ParticleFilter`` :ref:`agent <Particle Filter>` requires transmission data rates and minimal SNR values required for a successful transmission for each MCS.
+For example, a ``sample`` method of the ``wifi.ParticleFilter`` :ref:`agent <Particle Filter (Wi-Fi)>` requires transmission data rates and minimal SNR values required for a successful transmission for each MCS.
 This values can be found in the IEEE 802.11ax standard documentation or precalculated empirically.
 Below is a sample code that could be used to sample from the agent without using any extension: